OUR FOCUS AREA

 MAIN

 In collaboration with UNESCO, the Department is working on the documentation and recognition of intangible cultural heritage of Sikkim.
 A key focus is the preservation of the "Sikkim Lepcha Traditional Cane Bridge – Ru Soam", a unique symbol of indigenous engineering and heritage.
-This documentation and recognition seems very important because it can be use as distaer resilience during the natural calamities like GLOF, Landslides and Earthquake in the hilly terrain and Himalayan downstream settlements of Sikkim.
+The traditional knowledge, skills and social practices of bridge building form an integral part of the region’s living cultural heritage.
+Additionally, this documentation and recognition is crucial because it can be used as disaster resilience during the natural calamities like GLOF, landslides and earthquake in the hilly terrain and Himalayan downstream settlements of Sikkim.

 IMG

-Sikkim Lepcha Traditional Cane Bridge- Ru Soam at Dzongu, North Sikkim.
+Sikkim Lepcha Traditional Cane Bridge- Ru Soam at Pentong, Dzongu, North Sikkim

 ×